Mega-Mewthree/BetterDiscordPlugins/Plugins/DiscordCakeDay/README.md

 # DiscordCakeDay

 Displays a cake next to the username of anyone whose account is having a Discord birthday!
+(Currently only displays in chat.)

 ![Example](https://cdn.discordapp.com/attachments/444699521398865943/459947759777087499/unknown.png)